Ludwigia palustris

 Ludwigia palustris is a species of flowering plant in the evening primrose family known by the common names marsh seedbox, Hampshire-purslane and water purslane.
 This is an aquatic or semiaquatic perennial herb which grows in moist to wet to flooded areas.
 It is sometimes a weed.
 The species epithet palustris is Latin for "of the marsh" and indicates its common habitat.

-Description

-The stem is up to half a meter (20 in) long and spreads to form mats on the mud, rooting at nodes in contact with the substrate, or floats ascending in the water.
-The leaves are oppositely arranged and green to red or purple in color.
-Solitary flowers appear in leaf axils.
-They are made up of tiny green sepals and no petals.
-They yield small capsular fruits containing many minute seeds.

-Distribution

-Its native distribution is unclear, but includes parts of the Americas; it can be found on most continents and spreads easily to become naturalized.
-It is also cultivated as an aquarium plant.
-It was identified in England in 1827.
+Conservation and Threats

+The plant can be highly invasive outside its native range, very adaptable, and reproduces asexually.
+Ludwigia palustris poses a potential threat to wetland vegetation in Victoria, Australia.
+It has spread to riverbanks in Northeastern Australia and other areas.